 At AgingCare.com, we believe all caregivers deserve a gold medal for the strength, patience and endurance they display while taking care of their elderly loved ones.

-Want to add your event to the list?
-Submit your idea for an event you think should be included in the Caregiving Olympics in the comments section below or add it to the original discussion, where you'll find more inspirational (and funny) ideas and tips from fellow caregivers who have been "training" just as hard as you have.
+Want to add your idea to the list?
+Submit an event you think should be included in the Caregiving Olympics in the comments section below, or add it to the original discussion, where you’ll find more inspirational (and funny) ideas and tips from fellow caregivers who have been “training” just as hard as you have.